shwetanshu-cldcvr/quickstart-amazon-eks-cluster-resource-provider/docs/README.md

 #### EnabledClusterLoggingTypes

-Enable exporting the Kubernetes control plane logs for your cluster to CloudWatch Logs.
-By default, cluster control plane logs aren't exported to CloudWatch Logs.
-Valid log types are api, audit, authenticator, controllerManager and scheduler
+Enables exporting of logs from the Kubernetes control plane to Amazon CloudWatch Logs.
+By default, logs from the cluster control plane are not exported to CloudWatch Logs.
+The valid log types are api, audit, authenticator, controllerManager, and scheduler.

 _Required_: No